sidequery/hogflare/README.md

 Notes:
 - Events are always forwarded to the pipeline.
-- Person updates are applied statefully in a Durable Object keyed by distinct_id.
+- Person and group updates are applied statefully in Durable Objects keyed by distinct_id or group key.

 ## Why?